 Lisa Volpe earned a Ph.D. in Art History from the University of California, Santa Barbara and is currently serving as the Associate Curator of Photography at the Museum of Fine Arts, Houston.
 Previously, she has held positions at such venerable institutions as the Wichita Art Museum, the Santa Barbara Museum of Art, Los Angeles County Museum of Art, and the Cleveland Museum of Art.

-Anna Lovatt (Ph.D., Courtauld Institute of Art, London) is the Marguerite Hoffman Scholar-in-Residence in the Department of Art History at Southern Methodist University.
+Anna Lovatt (Ph.D., Courtauld Institute of Art, London) is the Assistant Professor of Art History at Southern Methodist University.
 Her research focuses on art of the 1960s and 70s and she has recently completed a book manuscript entitled Drawing Degree Zero: The Line from Minimal to Conceptual Art.
 Her first book, Michelle Stuart: Drawn From Nature, was published in 2012 by Hatje Cantz.
 Lovatt has contributed to Afterall, Artforum, Art History, October, Oxford Art Journal, Tate Papers and Word and Image.

 Eric Stryker is an Assistant Professor of Art History (Ph.D.
 Yale University) at Southern Methodist University where he specializes in the scholarship and teaching of modern and contemporary art, film, and photography, with particular interest in post-war Britain and Europe.
 His research focuses primarily on the use of visual media as techné in reconfigurations of social identity and human geography.